 The extraordinary thing about this principle is that you don’t need any complicated gadgets or expensive dietary supplements to be able to follow it and track when it’s time to eat; you have an automatic meal timer and calorie counter built in your body.
 Hunger pangs and the trigger of the hunger hormone ghrelin are your cues to start looking for more food.
 The trick is to decipher between actual physical hunger and other things that compel us to eat like boredom, stress, or habits such as the mechanical reaction to the lunch bell.
 This seems obvious, but few people in our Outlook-calendar-dictated-lives actually do it.
 The key is to eat only when your body is telling you, not for psychological or cultural reasons.

-The first principle of the Paleo Family diet gets to the heart of the difference between two common words associated with eating: hunger and appetite.
+The first principle of the Evolution diet gets to the heart of the difference between two common words associated with eating: hunger and appetite.
 Hunger is the physical sensation of discomfort or weakness that is caused by the lack of food, whereas appetite is simply the desire for food.
 Hunger is the physiological need for food and appetite is the psychological need for food.
 The difference is that hunger addresses a real need, whereas appetite addresses an artificial need to eat.
 To attain the ideal diet, we must eat only when we’re hungry, not when we have an appetite for food.

 To do this, we must listen to our bodies—physical hunger pangs are the direct indication that your stomach is emptying as a normal step in digestion and that it’s ready for more food.
 When your stomach does this, your metabolism begins to slow down, which means you begin to lose energy, store fat, and your endocrine system starts to kick in causing unneeded stress.
 To avoid slowing your metabolism you must satisfy your hunger with a small amount of natural low-sugar, high-fiber food.

 That means that people who naturally like to eat constantly are in luck.
-The Paleo Family diet promotes constant snacking throughout the day on natural foods.
+The Evolution diet promotes constant snacking throughout the day on natural foods.
 You can do this because you will not be eating large 1,500-calorie meals every four hours; you will be eating small quantities of moderately difficult to digest foods.
 Natural foods like vegetables, nuts, and fruits tend to be much more difficult to digest than typical fast food like doughnuts or French fries.
 We are designed to pick at food constantly all day—call it grazing or gathering—and we should, as long as the food isn’t the super-artificial foods that you would find at the end of a drive-thru or anything from a box or bag in the grocery store.

 The types of food that are perfect for this grazing are low in sugar and high in fiber, or what we call LoS Hi-Fi foods, and other complex carbohydrates with a moderate amount of fat and protein.